The Bizarros: 1990s-2020s

 Walker, Nicholis and the Parkins Brothers all remained friends, frequently socializing with each other, but as the Bizarros they only briefly reunited in 1996, followed by another, public reunion in 2002.
 In 2003, the band revived the name Clone Records to release the Bizarros' first new studio album in 24 years, Can't Fight Your Way Up Town From Here.
 They added drummer Martyn Flunoy, who had been playing with Jerry Parkins.
 Flunoy is still with the band and is Bizarros longest tenured drummer, spending longer with the band than all the other drummers combined.

 They stayed out of the studio, although playing live shows frequently, until 2018.
 In a homage to their first album they released From Akron II along with another Akron band, The Bad Dudes.
 The band again revived the name Clone Records for the release.
 A member of the Bad Dudes, Kal Mullens, was also one of the friends who stepped in during Nicholis' departure.

 Terry Walker, the Bizarros' second guitarist, keyboard player, and co-songwriter, died of cancer on June 26, 2018.
 The band has continued to perform as a quartet, although Walker continues to be featured in their marketing.

+In 2023, their 1980 single Underground appeared on the Complilation Jon Savage's 1980-1982 (The Art of Things t Come).
+They also Appeared with Brian Lisik on the song Blood in Their Eyes On Lisik's 2023 Release Nu Wreckard.

+The band has continued to perform as a quartet, although Walker is often featured in their marketing.